-As many of you know the PMBoK is coming out this year.
+As many of you know the PMBoK, the guide used by to get the PMP certification, is coming out this year.
 Yes, like many of you I am eager to get my copy – #Excited!
 Luckily PMI members have free access to the electronic version via pmi.org.

 Now many of you are asking yourselves why should it change?
 What is the big deal?
 And to answer these questions it is important to understand the business and societal landscape in which we find ourselves.
 A few years ago I proposed a slightly different version of what we all know to be the VUCA model, called DACRI (Diversity, ambiguity, complexity, rapidly-changing, interdependence).
 This model emphasized that the world has gravitated towards a more diverse, ambiguous, complex, rapidly-changing and interdependent project management landscape.
 The COVID-19 pandemic has accelerated these factors, while disrupting ‘normal’ ways of working leading to unprecedented changes in business and society.